Pregnancy Services With No Insurance: Your Complete Guide

 You may qualify for Emergency Medicaid, which often covers labor and delivery.
 Many nonprofit clinics also provide care regardless of immigration status.

-Most do not provide ongoing medical care, but many offer free pregnancy testing, limited ultrasounds, and referrals to affordable clinics.
+Some do not provide ongoing pregnancy care, but many offer free pregnancy testing, limited ultrasounds, and referrals to affordable clinics.
+Visit your pregnancy clinic’s website to see what services they offer.

 Is prenatal care really necessary?